DonIsaac/DonIsaac/README.md

 My name is Don, and welcome to my GitHub!
 I'm a Software Developer and Sociologist who loves high-performance build tooling and programming languages.

 I'm currently a maintainer of [oxc](https://github.com/oxc-project/oxc).
 Feel free to check out my repos to see some of the other things I've built.
 Interested in reaching out?
 Send me an invite or message on [Linkedin](https://www.linkedin.com/in/donaldisaac/).
+Interested in supporting what I do?
+You can help support me by becoming a [sponsor](https://github.com/sponsors/DonIsaac).
 <!--
 **DonIsaac/DonIsaac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.